NeuroJSON/jdata/JData_specification.md

 Although JData does not have all the sophisticated features as other advanced binary data exchange formats, such as HDF5, it is well suited for storage of small to medium sized datasets generated in many scientific domains or IT applications.
-Combined with the excellent availability of parsers and web-friendliness, JData is expected to easily adopted and extended.
+Combined with the excellent availability of parsers and web-friendliness, JData is expected to be easily adopted and extended in the future.